Thursday, January 26, 2006

 But if history teaches anything, it teaches that simpleminded appeasement or wishful thinking about our adversaries is folly.
 It means the betrayal of our past, the squandering of our freedom."

 And speaking of W it is fitting to conclude my series on Reagan with a quote from him.
 This is a little of what W had to say about Reagan: "Some achievements fade with the years.
-Ronald Reagan's achievements grow larger with the passing of time."
-Amen and Amen!!
+Ronald Reagan's achievements grow larger with the passing of time.

 Sources: